 Ongoing use of tools

-Ongoing development of resources using Quizlet has been very successful.
-We have developed resources linked to employability and currently a tutor is designing a resource for learners to help them with the new universal jobmatch.
+tutor is designing a resource for learners to help them with the new

 Although I had used Youtube before for personal use I had never used it with a view of including it within a teaching capacity.
 I have been surprised by the amount of valuable material that can be located there.